Nikon D5 vs Sony A9

-The Nikon D5 and the Sony Alpha A9 are two professional cameras that were revealed to the public, respectively, in January 2016 and April 2017.
+The Nikon D5 and the Sony Alpha A9 are two professional cameras that were announced, respectively, in January 2016 and April 2017.
 The D5 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Sony provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Nikon D5 and the Sony A9.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is considerably smaller (52 percent) than the Nikon D5.
 Moreover, the A9 is substantially lighter (52 percent) than the D5.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.